compulim/generator-azure-web-app/README.md

 To run the server, `npm run hostdev`.
 The server will host on port 80 at [http://localhost/](http://localhost/).

-You can specify hosting port by:
+You can specify listening port by:

 * Set environment variable `PORT` to `8080`, or
 * Command-line switches: `npm run hostdev -- --port 8080`